AU-BCE-EE/STM/README.md

 Slurry level can be specified in an additional file, containing two columns: day of year and slurry level (depth, m).
 The only required day of year is 1 (January 1), and the level is assumed to be the same on the last day of the year also.
-The model will use linear interpolation to fill in other days.
+The program will use linear interpolation to fill in other days.
 Any increase is taken as slurry addition, and decrease removal.

 ```